edutap-eu/edutap.wallet_apple/README.md

 ### OSX

-If you have problems installing M2Crypto on an Apple Silicon, you need to use `LDFALGS` and `CFLAGS`:
+If you have problems installing M2Crypto on an Apple Silicon or Intel, you need to use `LDFALGS` and `CFLAGS`:

 ```console
 LDFLAGS="-L$(brew --prefix openssl)/lib" CFLAGS="-I$(brew --prefix openssl)/include" SWIG_FEATURES="-I$(brew --prefix openssl)/include" pip install m2crypto